 If enough adjacent buildings participate, the costs of each Safe Zone will be very affordable, when compared to the loss of investment value if the suburb continues down the Hillbrow-path.
 We therefore ask all buildings to consider the long-term outlook, and to either join a Safe Zone project, or at least suggest a viable alternative.
 Even if not all the adjacent buildings are willing to participate from day one, it is still in everyone’s best interests for at least some buildings to move ahead in the meanwhile and make a start, as best their resources permit.
 There is too much at stake to quit now.
 To this end we are asking individual households in the affected zones to also make small donations toward their Secure Zone project, to cover costs while we wait for the buildings to go through their various internal governance and budgetary processes.

 It is possible that this approach may indeed solve the problems completely, as it successfully solved the more-serious problem recently in western 1st Street.
 It is also possible that we might merely “shift” the problem elsewhere.
 However our overall strategy is to have EVERY street covered by a Safe Zone in the medium-term, so that soon there will be nowhere left for the problem to manifest.
-5th Street and 4th Street are already fully covered by Safe Zones, including the park.
-Western 1st Street and western 2nd Street are already fully covered by Safe Zones too.
-Only eastern 1st Street (the taxi rank), eastern 2nd Street (the proposed project area) and 3rd Street are not yet protected.
-Once we have addressed 3rd Street and eastern 2nd Street, the only unprotected spot north of the motorway will be the taxi area itself.
-It might take a while longer to get on top of that particular area, because we will have to wait for assistance from the authorities, but it will be done eventually.
+Many streets are already fully covered by Safe Zones, including the park.
+Only a few blocks are not yet protected – including the taxi area in 1st Street and Killarney Avenue..

 .